binnietom/py21cmmc_wv-1/README.rst

 Quick Usage
 ===========

-This is meant as a plugin for ``py21cmmc``.
+This is meant as a plugin for ``21CMMC``.
 You should read the docs for that package first.
-The primary functionality added by this plugin is a set of ``Likelihood``s which can be passed directly to the ``run_mcmc`` function of ``py21cmmc`` as the likelihoods controlling the MCMC.
+The primary functionality added by this plugin is a set of ``Likelihood``s which can be passed directly to the ``run_mcmc`` function of ``21CMMC`` as the likelihoods controlling the MCMC.

-The likelihoods contained in this plugin are dependent on having the core modules from ``py21cmmc_fg`` loaded in the ``CosmoHammer`` ``ChainContext``.
+The likelihoods in this plugin are also compatible with the core modules provided in ``py21cmmc_fg``.

-In addition to providing simple plugin capability, the likelihoods here also contain a simulation method which can be used to *create* mock data identical to that which it claims to fit.

 Documentation
 =============